 Represents the number of unvested, cash-settled PSUs, other than for Messrs.
-Singh and Pitofsky, who received stock-settled PSUs, granted as part of the fiscal 2016-2018 PSU Award.
-See "Compensation Discussion and Analysis - Named Executive Officer Compensation - Fiscal 2016-2018 PSU Award" for details.
+Pitofsky and Singh, who received stock-settled PSUs, granted as part of the fiscal 2017-2019 PSU Award, and dividend equivalents thereon.
+See "Compensation Discussion and Analysis - Named Executive Officer Compensation - Fiscal 2017-2019 PSU Award" for details.
+Ms. Panuccio's fiscal 2017-2019 PSU Award was granted prior to her promotion to the role of CFO.